Fault Injection

 Azalbert, Quarkslab 2026 [8]

-Published in March 2026, this is the most thorough treatment of the RH850 IDCODE bypass to date.
-On an RH850/F1KM-S4 development board, the core problem is 80 microseconds of jitter per attempt on the UART interface, likely from a deliberate random delay in the firmware, making the password's last byte an unreliable injection trigger.
+Azalbert published the most thorough treatment of the RH850 IDCODE bypass so far in March 2026.
+On an RH850/F1KM-S4 development board, the main obstacle is 80 microseconds of jitter per attempt on the UART interface, probably a deliberate random delay in the firmware, which makes the password's last byte an unreliable injection trigger.

-The ChipWhisperer Husky ADC input connects alongside the glitch output on ISOVCL, revealing a 4-microsecond power pattern about 80 microseconds after password receipt that corresponds to the comparison.
-Chaining a UART trigger with an ADC threshold trigger on that pattern collapses the window to a few microseconds; IDCODE protection is bypassed in under one minute and 88 attempts.
-A Pico Glitcher (roughly 40 euros) also succeeds in about 7,000 attempts over 80 minutes, and the attack transfers across multiple RH850-based ECUs.
+Wiring the ChipWhisperer Husky ADC input alongside the glitch output on ISOVCL exposes a 4-microsecond power pattern about 80 microseconds after the password is received, which lines up with the comparison.
+Chaining a UART trigger to an ADC threshold trigger on that pattern shrinks the window to a few microseconds, and IDCODE protection falls in under one minute and 88 attempts.
+A Pico Glitcher (roughly 40 euros) manages it too, in about 7,000 attempts over 80 minutes, and the attack carries over to multiple RH850-based ECUs.

 ChipWhisperer Husky connected to an RH850 development board, with the ISOVCL SMA connector used both to inject glitches and to measure the power side channel.
 Figure from Azalbert, 2026 (Quarkslab RH850 debug password bypass).ChipWhisperer Husky connected to an RH850 development board, with the ISOVCL SMA connector used both to inject glitches and to measure the power side channel.
 Figure from Azalbert, 2026 (Quarkslab RH850 debug password bypass).